- Scientific name: Sardina pilchardus

 - Distribution: Found from Iceland to the northern coast of Africa and throughout the Mediterranean and Black Sea.

 - Feeds on: Mostly small planktonic creatures.

 - Description: Small silvery fish.
 Flanks are silver with a darker back.
 Pectoral, pelvic and anal fins are small with relatively large and triangular dorsal fin.
 Tail is deeply forked.

 The European pilchard is a small, shoaling fish which has a high level of commercial importance.
-There is much confusion over the name of this species and it is often confused with other similar species.
+There is much confusion over the name of this species and it is often mistaken for other similar species.

 Distribution and Habits